The senior from Canada dominated NCAA high jumping in 2013

 Helmer is a graduate of Southwestern College located in Winfield, Kan., where he received a bachelor of arts degree in math.
 In October 2004, he was inducted into the Southwestern College Athletic Hall of Fame.
 He continued his education at East Tennessee State University, where he earned his master's degree in physical education, with a focus in biomechanics and human kinetics.

 Helmer's wife, Mary, is a seventh-grade teacher.
-They have three children, Tori, a teacher, Justin, a teacher and basketball and track coach, and Kari, a recent graduate of IU, and a granddaughter - Rylee and a grandson - Brody.
+They have three children, Tori, 32, a high school math teacher and track coach, Justin, 27, a high school business teacher and basketball and track coach, and Kari, 22, a senior at IU, and a three-year-old granddaughter - Rylee and a two-year-old grandson - Brody (pictured on previous page with Helmer and his wife, Mary).

 Check back soon